AlexanderSenf/pipelines_intro/README.md

 ## Option 1: plain Python

-`plain_python.py` shows the basic function: 3 `CSV` files are created, and then converted into `TSV` files, and the md5 checksumsum is calculated of each output file.
-Running this script is:
+`plain_python.py` shows the basic function: 3 `CSV` files are created, and then converted into `TSV` files, and the MD5 checksum is calculated for each output file.
+Running this script:
 ```
 python plain_python.py
 ```